ravila4/mychem.info/docs/doc/chem_annotation_service.rst

 ids
 """""
     Required.
-Accept multiple HGVS chemical ids separated by comma, e.g., "ids=chr1:g.35367C>T,chr7:g.55241707G>T,chr16:g.28883241A>G".
+Accept multiple chemical ids separated by comma, e.g., "ids=SDUQYLNIPVEERB-QPPQHZFASA-N,SESFRYSPDFLNCH-UHFFFAOYSA-N,SHGAZHPCJJPHSC-ZVCIMWCZSA-N".
 Note that currently we only take the input ids up to **1000** maximum, the rest will be omitted.

 fields
 """""""
     Optional, can be a comma-separated fields to limit the fields returned from the matching hits.
     If “fields=all”, all available fields will be returned.
-Note that it supports dot notation as well, e.g., you can pass "dbnsfp", "dbnsfp.genename", or "dbnsfp.aa.*".
+Note that it supports dot notation as well, e.g., you can pass "drugbank" or "drugbank.name".
 Default: "all".

 email
 """"""